Wanglab-Caltech/SPARTA/README.md

 ## 3. Long-read 16S rRNA gene sequencing taxonomic classification
-This script takes a folder of FASTA/FASTQ files, runs Kraken2 on each one to do taxonomic classification, and saves the Kraken report.
+This script takes a folder of FASTA/FASTQ files, runs each one to do taxonomic classification, and saves the Kraken report.
-It then runs Bracken on those Kraken reports to estimate abundances (at the level you set, like species), and converts the Bracken results into a clean CSV that includes the full taxonomy lineup (Kingdom → Species) using an ETE3 NCBI taxonomy database.
+Then Bracken is used to estimate abundances (at the level defined), and converts the results into a clean CSV that includes the full taxonomy lineup using an ETE3 NCBI taxonomy database.
 \
 \
 Run example: